Thursday, September 27, 2007

 A Birthday Dream

 Almost 30 of us were inside one of the houses that one of the teams built.
 Celestina, wearing her typical clothing and a tiara (courtesy of FBC Lacombe), sat to the side and tried not to be the center of attention.
 Derrick read from Proverbs 31 and charged Celestina and the rest of the women who were present to live a Godly life.
 He also explained the Gospel in hopes that one would surrender his or her life to Christ.
 However, there were no salvations, but there were planted seeds.
-After the charge, Derrick prayed for Celestina and we all ate cake and drank Pepsi.
-Celestina can not read very well, but we bought her a Bible to help her to learn more, and in the process, she will be able to read about the Lord!
-After eating, we took tons of photos of the family and then watched the Jesus film.

 Please pray for the Garcia’s.
 There were three families present that do not know the Lord as their Savior.
 Please pray that the Lord will use the message and movie to move the hearts of these families.
 Pray that Celestina will come to know the Lord before we leave Guatemala (Aug.).